kilojoules/windIO/docs/source/how_to_build_a_turbine_model.rst

                             grid: [0.05, 0.98]
                             values: [0.95, 0.95]

-In the `layers` section, these anchors are referenced similar to the shell anchors:
+In the :code:`layers` section, these anchors are referenced similar to the shell anchors:

 .. code:: yaml